By Ken Zurski

 “In my opinion,” McIntire added, “Roosevelt is in excellent condition for a man of his age.”

 After a careful examination, Lahey informed Roosevelt that he was in advanced stages of cardiac failure and should not seek a fourth term.
-Even went so far as to warn Roosevelt that if he did win reelection, he would likely die in office.
+He even went so far as to warn Roosevelt that if he did win reelection, he would likely die in office.
 Roosevelt listened but did not follow Lahey’s advice.
 He felt it was his duty to continue.

 Although a handful of past presidents had tried, none had served more than two terms, a limitation the nation’s first president George Washington had advised others to follow.
 But at the time, there were no restrictions.
 FDR broke new ground when he won a third term.
 A fourth term he felt during a time of war was just as important.